Mithunraj9703/demo/README.md

 # demo
-first repo of git and github account
+first repo of git and github account.